pulsar-edit/package-frontend/README.md

 }
 ```

-Of the above output, the only field that you should worry about is `duration`, as this tells you in milliseconds how long whatever action is related took.
+Of the above output, the only field that you should worry about is `duration`, as this tells you in milliseconds how long the related action took.
 Of the actions that might be shown below is an explanation of what they mean:
   * `api-request`: An API Request was needed to be made to the backend server, and this shows the duration that the request took.
   * `transcribe-json`: JSON Data received from an API request needs to be modified to be displayed by the website.
 This shows the duration the modification took.
   * `cache-check`: Local or Remote or Both types of caching are implemented on this endpoint.
 This shows the duration it took to check with said caches for the relevant data.